-While studies have shown that regular physical activity may help prevent and cure depression, it can be difficult to get into the habit of exercising when you're sad.
-Lack of energy and a depressed mood might indicate that you are just too tired to get up and move about.
+While studies have shown that regular physical activity may help prevent and cure depression, it can be difficult to exercise when you're sad.
+A lack of energy and a depressed mood might indicate you are too tired to get up and move.

 28. Avoid Consuming Alcoholic Beverages

 Alcohol is a depressive in and of itself.
-Drinking may make it difficult to sleep, and getting enough sleep is essential for overcoming the blues.
-While alcohol may seem to be a fast remedy for escaping your feelings, it may actually exacerbate many of the symptoms of depression.
+Drinking may make sleeping difficult, and getting enough sleep is essential for overcoming the blues.
+While alcohol may seem to be a fast remedy for escaping your feelings, it may exacerbate many symptoms of depression.

-Not only that, but it has the ability to lower inhibitions and lead to dangerous actions and poor judgments with long-term effects.
-Consult your doctor if you have been abusing alcohol or other drugs and need assistance stop.
+Not only that, but it can lower inhibitions and lead to dangerous actions and poor judgments with long-term effects.
+Consult your doctor if you have been abusing alcohol or other drugs and need assistance stopping.